Self-Predicting Boolean Functions: Low Correlation Self Predicting (LCSP) Functions

-\end{proof} The following two examples show that the distinction between WST and SST in the theorem is necessary. \begin{example}[LCSP does not imply SST] Consider the balanced LTF with $n=4$ and coefficients $a_{1}^{4}=(2,1,1,1)$.
-This is a Majority function with a tie breaking input.
+\end{proof} The following two examples show that the distinction between WST and SST in Proposition \ref{prop: USP implies WST} is necessary. \begin{example}[LCSP does not imply SST] Consider the balanced LTF with $n=4$ and coefficients $a_{1}^{4}=(2,1,1,1)$.
+This is a Majority function with a tie-breaking input.
 It can be verified by direct computation that this function is USP, hence also LCSP.
 However, its level-$1$ Fourier coefficients are $(\frac{3}{4},\frac{1}{4},\frac{1}{4},\frac{1}{4})$.
 Hence, while it is clearly WST, it is not SST as there are $2$ inputs for which $f_{\Lev}(x^{n})=0$. \end{example} \begin{example}[WST does not imply LCSP] The balanced LTF with $n=9$ and coefficients $a_{1}^{9}=(1,5,16,19,25,58,68,91,94)$ can be verified to be WST, but not LCSP.
-It is $\rho$-SP only for $\rho>0.577$. \end{example} The following example shows that the SST property is limited to the low-correlation regime only. \begin{example}[SST does not imply USP] The LTF of Example \ref{exa: LTF example} is SST, but as was shown there, is not USP.
+It is $\rho$-SP only for $\rho>0.577$.
+This example was found by analyzing LTFs with randomly drawn coefficients. \end{example} The following example shows that the SST property is limited to the low-correlation regime only. \begin{example}[SST does not imply USP] The LTF of Example \ref{exa: LTF example} is SST, but as was shown there, is not USP.
 Thus, while an SST is always LCSP, it is not necessarily USP. \end{example} We note in passing that there are SST and WST functions outside Majority that are USP. \begin{example} The LTF in Example \ref{exa:USP not majority} is SST and USP, while the balanced LTF with $n=9$ and coefficients $a_{1}^{9}=(1,1,1,3,3,3,5,5,7)$ is WST and USP ($f_{\Lev}=0$ for $30$ inputs), but not SST. \end{example} Next, using Proposition \ref{prop: USP implies WST}, we can show that the largest coefficients of an LCSP LTF cannot be too distinct. \begin{prop} Let $f$ be an LTF that depends on all its $n$ variables.
 Let $a$ and $b$ be its first and second largest coefficients in absolute values, respectively, in some representation of $f$.
 If $f$ is LCSP then $\left|\frac{a}{b}\right|<\sqrt{2n\ln(2n)}+1$. \end{prop} \begin{proof} Assume without loss of generality that $a_{1}\geq a_{2}\geq\cdots\geq a_{n}>0$.
 Recall also that by Corollary \ref{cor: unblanaced functions are SP only constants} we know that $a_{0}=0$.
 Since $f$ is monotone, its level-$1$ Fourier coefficients equal influences \cite[Proposition 2.21]{Bool_book}, i.e.,

 Assume without loss of generality that $a_{2}=1$, and write $a\dfn a_{1}$.
 For brevity, also write $Z\dfn\sum_{i=3}^{n}a_{i}X_{i}$ and $X\dfn X_{1}$.
 Then, from the symmetry of $Z$,

 and

 Hence,